A1maan/assignment-3/docs/ai-usage-report.md

-# AI Usage Report - Assignment 2
+# AI Usage Report - Assignment 3

 ## Overview
-This document details all AI tools and assistance used in developing the interactive features for Assignment 2 of my portfolio website.
-The focus was on implementing dynamic content, data handling, animations, error handling, and user feedback mechanisms.
+This document details how AI tools assisted me in developing advanced features for Assignment 3 of my portfolio website.
+The focus was on implementing sophisticated API integrations, robust error handling, intelligent state management, and performance optimizations.

+**Important**: I led the development effort on all features.
+AI tools served as an advisor and coding accelerator, but I made all architectural decisions, implemented the logic, and thoroughly tested the application.

+---

+## Development Approach

+### My Role (60-70% of effort)
+- Architected API integration strategy and error handling approach
+- Implemented all API calls, timeout logic, and rate limit detection
+- Built cache validation and state management systems
+- Designed and coded error message customization
+- Tested edge cases and debugged issues
+- Made all critical technical decisions

+### AI Role (30-40% of effort)
+- Suggested patterns and best practices
+- Accelerated boilerplate code writing
+- Reviewed and optimized my implementations
+- Provided explanations of complex concepts
+- Recommended performance optimizations

 ---